lewisknewton/questionnaire-engine/README.md

 Button and other input sizes were also kept consistent for easy access.

+## Usability

+The UI adapts to the user's preferences by:

+* showing all or limited animations, depending on their `prefers-reduced-motion` feature
+* showing a *light* or *dark* colour scheme, depending on their `prefers-color-scheme` feature

 ## Security

 To avoid exposing their primary keys, alternative short IDs are assigned to questionnaires and responses for sharing and review.